 Another characteristic of coercive persuasion involves the use of organized peer groups to promote conformity.
-According to Ofshe and Singer, the "first generation" of coercive influence and control programs dealt primarily with prisoners in the Soviet Union, China, and North Korea.
-In these programs, the "target" of the program was controlled through interaction with a group of peers, who were typically "ideologically advanced but organization status equals" (Ofshe and Singer 1986:6).
-The subject would become emotionally attached to the peer group members, who "came to know the target's personality and history exceedingly well" (Ofshe and Singer 1986:6).
+According to Ofcshe and Singer (1986), the "first generation" of coercive influence and control programs dealt primarily with prisoners in the Soviet Union, China, and North Korea.
+In these programs, the "target" of the program was controlled through interaction with a group of peers, who were typically "ideologically advanced by organization status equals" (6).
+The subject would become emotionally attached to the peer group members, who "came to know the target's personality and history exceedingly well" (6).
 So, for example, a prisoner in Communist China would develop a circle of friends among his jailers, who could reward or sanction him according to whether or not his behavior fit their standards.
 Eventually, his behavior could be conditioned through peer pressure.